After reading this chapter you will be able to describe:

 - Broken hose line.

-- Mechanical problem due to poor water supply.
+- Mechanical problems due to poor water supply.

 - Error in hydraulics calculation.